 She published her first poems in Orbis and Northwords Now at 61.
 She found a stronger voice after attending a creative writing group with Valerie Gillies at Maggies Cancer Care Centre in 2018.
 Since then her work has been published in Magma, Gutter, Envoi and Black Agnes Press anthology for children ‘Are We In A Book?’.
 She won third prize in 2019 Grey Hen Press poetry competition.
 Poetry keeps her sane, but not overly so.
 She enjoys swimming, meditation and dance.

-Follow her on Twitter(this will open in a new window)
+Follow her on Twitter(this will open in a new window) or visit her website(this will open in a new window).

 Writing a poem for homework, Primary Six